SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

 \subsection{RDMA Setup Phase}

-In this section, we present the RDMA setup phase of SHIFT.
-We propose a set of mechanisms to manage and utilize these backup RNICs in a manner that is both application-transparent and low-overhead.
-Utilizing a backup RNIC requires the preparation of the corresponding backup RDMA resources, such as CQ and QP.
-To prevent interference when RDMA resources are shared among processes, these resources are designed to remain independent for each process.
+This section describes the RDMA setup phase of SHIFT.
+SHIFT manages backup RNICs in an application-transparent and low-overhead manner.
+Using a backup RNIC requires creating the corresponding backup RDMA resources (e.g., CQs and QPs).
+To avoid interference when RDMA resources are shared across processes, SHIFTLib allocates and tracks these backup resources on a per-process basis.

-\underline{\emph{Shadow control verbs.}} To simplify the management of backup RDMA resources for backup RNICs without adding complexity to applications, we introduce shadow control verbs.
-Shadow control verbs implicitly initialize backup RDMA resources using the same control verbs and attributes as those for default RDMA resources, as illustrated in Figure~\ref{fig:shadow_verbs}.
-For instance, when an application registers a memory region, SHIFTLib also registers the same memory region for the backup RNIC implicitly.
-Shadow control verbs ensure that backup RDMA resources are ready before switching traffic from the default RNIC to the backup RNIC.
+\underline{\emph{Shadow control verbs.}} To manage backup RDMA resources without adding complexity to applications, SHIFT introduces \emph{shadow control verbs}.
+As illustrated in Figure~\ref{fig:shadow_verbs}, SHIFTLib implicitly initializes backup RDMA resources by replaying the same control verbs, with the same attributes, that the application used to create default resources.
+For example, when an application registers a memory region, SHIFTLib also registers the same region on the backup RNIC.
+Shadow control verbs ensure that backup resources are ready before SHIFT falls back traffic to the backup RNIC.

 To minimize the impact of additional control plane operations on the application, SHIFTLib executes shadow control verbs in background threads.
-Initially, when the application invokes control verbs to set up default RDMA resources, SHIFTLib stores these control verbs and their attributes locally.
-At the same time, SHIFTLib spawns a background thread to implicitly execute the stored control verbs on the backup RNICs.
-SHIFTLib assigns a single thread for executing control verbs for all QPs associated with one RNIC, avoiding creating an excessive number of threads.
+When the application invokes control verbs to set up default RDMA resources, SHIFTLib records these verbs and their attributes.
+SHIFTLib concurrently runs a background thread that executes the recorded verbs on the backup RNICs.
+To avoid creating excessive threads, for each process, SHIFTLib assigns one control thread per RNIC to execute the shadow verbs for all QPs associated with that RNIC.

-\underline{\emph{Out-of-band key-value (KV) transfer.}} As discussed in \S\ref{sec:challenges}, an RDMA connection requires an out-of-band channel, typically a TCP connection, to exchange QP route attributes (global ID (GID), QP number (QPN), and local ID (LID)) and memory region attributes (remote memory region key (rkey)).
-As SHIFT is designed to be application-transparent, it cannot rely on the application's out-of-band channel for exchanging.
+\underline{\emph{Out-of-band key-value (KV) transfer.}} An RDMA connection requires an out-of-band channel, typically TCP, to exchange QP route attributes (global ID (GID), QP number (QPN), and local ID (LID)) and memory region attributes (e.g., the remote memory region key (rkey)).
+Because SHIFT is application-transparent, it cannot assume access to the application's out-of-band channel.
+SHIFT therefore uses a key-value store over the management network to exchange backup attributes without interfering with the data plane.
+The KV entries store \emph{<default memory region attributes $\rightarrow$ backup memory region attributes>} and \emph{<default QP route attributes $\rightarrow$ backup QP route attributes>}.
+Given a peer's default attributes, which is managed by the application, SHIFTLib can query the corresponding backup attributes.